LuisAUmana/Embedded-Systems-Lab0/README.md

 # Embedded-Systems-Lab0
-Assignment provided by Embedded Systems (ECGR 3101) This project was performed using a board EK-TM4C123GXL and Energia IDE
+Assignment provided by Embedded Systems (ECGR 3101) This project was performed using a board EK-TM4C123GXL and Code Composer Studio

 Objective